 The mother of murder victim Liana White has pleaded guilty to assault charges in Ontario.

-58-year-old Maureen Kelly of Edmonton pleaded guilty to assaulting two people on a farm near Mar, 230 kilometres northwest of Toronto on 4 August 2012.
+58-year-old Maureen Kelly of Edmonton pleaded guilty to assaulting two people on a farm near Mar, 230 kilometers northwest of Toronto on 4 August 2012.

 Police arrived and put Maureen Kelly in the back of a cruiser.
 Her rental vehicle was then towed away.